shariq1989/cookbook/content/recipe/Chorizo_Breakfast_Burrito.md

 3. Add the scallions and stir for 30 seconds until combined.
 4. In a small bowl, combine the eggs, salt, and garlic powder.
 5. Add the chorizo and the egg mixture to the skillet and bring to a soft scramble.
 6. Warm flour tortillas on a pan, about 30 seconds on both sides.
 7. Divide the chorizo mixture into each tortilla, sprinkle with cheese, and serve.

+### ABOUT THE MEAL

+#### What main ingredients do you need for this meal?

+#### What equipment do I need to make this recipe?

+#### Is this stew vegetarian?
+Is this stew Vegan?

+#### Is  keto?
+Is   low-carb?

+#### Can I freeze the beef and chickpea stew?

+### DIRECTIONS: STEP-BY-STEP

+1. Warm oil in a medium skillet over medium heat and add the white onions and potatoes.
+Cover the pan with a lid and cook until tender, stirring occasionally to prevent sticking.

+{{< figure src="/images/chor1.jpg" class="instructionFigure">}}

+2. Remove the lid and cook until the potatoes turn golden brown.
+3. Add the scallions and stir for 30 seconds until combined.

+{{< figure src="/images/chor2.jpg" class="instructionFigure">}}

+4. In a small bowl, combine the eggs, salt, and garlic powder.

+{{< figure src="/images/chor3.jpg" class="instructionFigure">}}

+5. Add the chorizo and the egg mixture to the skillet and bring to a soft scramble.

+{{< figure src="/images/chor3.jpg" class="instructionFigure">}}

+6. Warm flour tortillas on a pan, about 30 seconds on both sides.
+7. Divide the chorizo mixture into each tortilla, sprinkle with cheese, and serve.